 Employment on the Payette National Forest

-The Payette National Forest is expecting to fill multiple positions for the 2014 season.
+The Payette National Forest will be filling multiple permanent/seasonal and temporary/seasonal positions for the 2016 season.
 Most positions start in late May and last through September (with end date exceptions made for students).
-Dates will vary slightly based on the position to which you are hired.
+Job start dates will vary slightly based on the position to which you are hired.
 All of these positions require physical exertion in rough terrain, except for those jobs that are intended specially to be done in an office setting.
 Outdoor work is performed in all weather conditions including rain, snow, and summer heat.
+Candidates must be 18 years of age prior to the first day of employment.

-The Payette National Forest is headquartered in McCall, with District offices in Weiser, Council, New Meadows and McCall.
+The Payette National Forest is headquartered in McCall, with District offices in Weiser, Council, New Meadows and 2 District Offices in McCall.
 Housing for some positions may be available.

 Applying for Jobs: